Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Abstract

 \section{Abstract}

-Improvements in autonomy offer the potential for positive outcomes in a number of domains, yet guaranteeing their safe deployment is difficult.
-This work investigates how humans can intelligently supervise agents to achieve some level of safety even when performance guarantees are elusive.
-The motivating research question is: In safety-critical settings, can we avoid the need to have one human supervise one machine at all times?
-The paper formalizes this `scaling supervision' problem, and investigates its application to the safety-critical context of autonomous vehicles (AVs) merging into traffic.
-It proposes a conservative, reachability-based method to reduce the burden on the AVs' human supervisors, which allows for the establishment of high-confidence upper bounds on the supervision requirements in this setting.
-Order statistics and traffic simulations with deep reinforcement learning show analytically and numerically that teaming of AVs enables supervision time sublinear in AV adoption.
-A key takeaway is that, despite present imperfections of AVs, supervision becomes more tractable as AVs are deployed en masse.
-While this work focuses on AVs, the scalable supervision framework is relevant to a broader array of autonomous control challenges.
+Advances in autonomy offer the potential for dramatic positive outcomes in a number of domains, yet enabling their safe deployment remains an open problem.
+This work's motivating question is: In safety-critical settings, can we avoid the need to have one human supervise one machine at all times?
+The work formalizes this \textit{scalable supervision} problem by considering remotely-located human supervisors and investigates how autonomous agents can cooperate to achieve safety.
+The paper focuses on the safety-critical context of autonomous vehicles (AVs) merging into traffic consisting of a mixture of AVs and human drivers.
+The analysis establishes high reliability upper bounds on human supervision requirements.
+It further shows that AV cooperation can improve supervision reliability by \textit{orders of magnitude} and counterintuitively requires fewer supervisors (per AV) as more AVs are adopted.
+These analytical results leverage queuing-theoretic analysis, order statistics, and a conservative, reachability-based approach.
+A key takeaway is the potential value of cooperation in enabling the deployment of autonomy at scale.
+While this work focuses on AVs, the scalable supervision framework may be of independent interest to a broader array of autonomous control challenges.